BorrowSanitizer/docs/src/dev/retags.md

 Here, we describe each of the changes to the compiler that we will need to fully implement this feature.

 ## MIR-Level Changes
-Outside of `rustc_codegen_ssa`, most of the semantic changes to the compiler will happen inside the [`AddRetag`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir_transform/add_retag/struct.AddRetag.html) MIR pass.
-This is enabled by the unstable flag `-Zmir-emit-retag`, which will now take three options:
+Outside of `rustc_codegen_ssa`, most of the semantic changes to the compiler will happen inside the [`AddRetag`](https://doc.rust-lang.org/nightly/nightly-rustc/rustc_mir_transform/add_retag/struct.AddRetag.html) MIR pass, which is enabled by the unstable flag `-Zmir-emit-retag`.
+This flag will now take three options:
 * `partial` (default) - Nothing changes from the current behavior.
-* `full` - Explicit retags will be emitted when references are created.
+* `full-tb` - Explicit retags will be emitted when references are created, but not for raw pointers.
-* `full-raw` - Explicit retags will be emitted when references are created and when they are cast into raw pointers.
+* `full-sb` - Explicit retags will be emitted when references are created and when they are cast into raw pointers.

-In both the `full` and `full-raw` modes, we apply the transformation shown earlier, where temporary variables are introduced emit explicit retags for borrowing.
+In both the `full-tb` and `full-sb` modes, we apply the transformation shown earlier, where temporary variables are introduced to emit explicit retags for borrowing.
 All other significant changes to the compiler involve code generation.

-## Codegen
+## Changes to Codegen
 Here, we propose a signature for our low-level retag intrinsics and outline how a single MIR-level [`Retag`](https://doc.rust-lang.org/core/intrinsics/mir/fn.Retag.html) statement will be lowered into one or more intrinsic calls.

 ### Retag Intrinsics